A Python package for 3D object detection and spatial mapping using a webcam, combining YOLO object detection with monocular depth estimation.

 - OpenCV 4.5 or later

-# Install with standard pip
+# Install base package with standard pip

 pip install spatial-detector